Menu

 Enhancements

 We make use of ICT to enhance our curriculum offering, as well as encourage our children to engage with the wider world and build up their cultural capital.
 We regularly schedule “virtual visits” including online history workshops with the British Museum looking closely at artefacts, and interactive sessions with authors to encourage a love of reading and writing.
 Children enjoy creating and recording their own music using digital tools, programming robots and making links with angles and distance in maths, and using physical sensors and logging software in science investigations.
+In-person visits include a Y3/4 data-logging session from our local solar farm, a Y5/6 STEM workshop from Eko and creative digital skills from FS to Year 6 with Three Mobile.

 A virtual visit to the British Museum, with